 - The majority of construction tasks (foundation, framing, plumbing, electrical, etc.) are usually subcontracted out.
-Consideration as to how fast and how cheap the job can get done may rank above quality for the builder.
+Consideration as to how fast and how cheap the job can get done may rank above quality or consistency for the builder.

 - The explosion of growth has created a great need for affordable housing.
 When there is such a large demand and such a small supply, it is significantly easier for less experienced builders to sell their services when time and money overtake quality and reputation as the deciding factors for new home buyers.